deepmancer/vlm-toolbox/README.md

    ```

 3. **Train & Evaluate**
-   Reference your model from the command line or from your Python code.
+   Reference your new model from the command line or from your Python code.
 Your model is now part of the VL Models Toolbox!

 ---